RhizomeDB/spec/README.md

 # 1. Introduction

+> Glory to the logos, my friends!
+Long live dialectics!
+Let the party begin!
+May the verb be with you!
+> ― [Laurent Binet], [The Seventh Function of Language]

 ## 1.1 Motivation

 While existing databases increasingly treat network partitions as unavoidable disturbances to uptime, many mitigate these situations under a model that either assumes they will be bounded in length, or by allowing them to have some or all nodes cease operation.
 Such techniques are unsuitable for far-edge and local-first applications, where disorder is the norm, network partitions are ubiquitous and unbounded, and there's an uncompromising need for availability.